hoangduytranuk/blender_manual/blender_docs/manual/index.rst

 .. warning::

    Blender Manual is being updated in preparation for 2.80 release.
 This is work in progress.
    Various sections of this manual have not been updated, or they are updated only partially.

+.. see T64071 for why we don't use ':download:'
 .. only:: builder_html

-   - This site can be downloaded for offline use:
+   This site can be used offline:
-     :download:`Download the full manual (zipped HTML files) <blender_manual.zip>`
+   `Download the full manual (zipped HTML files) <blender_manual.zip>`__.
-   - :doc:`/about/whats_new`

 Getting Started